"The struggle to get to d top": Growing trend of streaming farms among artistes

 The use of streaming farms in Nigerian music industry exposed

-In 2022, singer Buju 'BNXN 'Buju', whose real name is Daniel Benson, confirmed the presence of streaming farms in the Nigerian music industry.
+In 2022, singer Buju 'BNXN', whose real name is Daniel Benson, confirmed the presence of streaming farms in the Nigerian music industry.

 BNXN, during a heated exchange with his colleague and Jonzing World star Ruger, accused the latter of buying streams to push his songs on streaming farms.